OpenCTI-Platform/opencti/docs/docs/usage/automation.md

 You will then be able to:

-* add labels depending on enrichment results to be used in threat intelligence driven detection feeds ;
+* add labels depending on enrichment results to be used in threat intelligence-driven detection feeds;
-* create reports and cases based on various criteria ;
+* create reports and cases based on various criteria;
-* trigger enrichments or webhooks in given conditions ;
+* trigger enrichments or webhooks in given conditions;
-* modify attributes such as first_seen and last_seen based on other pieces of knowledge ;
+* modify attributes such as first_seen and last_seen based on other pieces of knowledge;
 * etc.

-### playbook philosophy
+## Playbook philosophy

 Consider Playbook as STIX 2.1 bundle pipeline.

-A playbook begins with a component listening to a data stream.
+Initiating with a component listening to a data stream, each subsequent component in the playbook processes a received STIX bundle.
+These components have the ability to modify the bundle and subsequently transmit the altered result to connected components.

-Then each component of the playbook will receive a STIX bundle and then:
+In this paradigm, components can send out the STIX 2.1 bundle to multiple components, enabling the development of multiple branches within your playbook.

-* modify it and pass the result to connected components
+A well-designed playbook end with a component executing an action based on the processed information.
+For instance, this may involve writing the STIX 2.1 bundle in a data stream.

-Components can send out the STIX 2.1 bundle to multiple components, allowing to develop multiple branches in your playbook.
+!!! note "Validate ingestion"

-The playbook should end with a component making an action based on this, for example writing the STIX 2.1 bundle in a data stream.
+    The STIX bundle processed by the playbook won't be written in the platform without specifying it using the appropriate component, i.e. "Send for ingestion".

-### Create a Playbook
+## Create a Playbook

 It is possible to create as many playbooks as needed which are running independently.
 You can give a name and description to each playbook.